jbrorson/Fetch-users/README.md

 # Fetching random user data

+A project to apply for a role as Frontend Developer at Agria Djurförsäkring.

 ## About this project

 This project was created in order to show case my skills as a frontend developer.
-I got an assigment to setup a page, using React and TypeScript and to fetch data from the [Ramdom User Generator API](https://randomuser.me/) and display the data in a good looking way.
+I received an assignment to set up a page using React and TypeScript, fetch data from the [Ramdom User Generator API](https://randomuser.me/) and display the data in a visually appealing way.

-I'm usign TypeScript to get hold of types and I'm using plain CSS to style the page.
+I am using TypeScript for type safety in components and plain CSS for styling the page, including media queries to make it responsive.

+## Project Structure

+- `src/`: Contains all the source code
+  - `components/`: Contains all React components, each with its own directory
+    - `Spinner/`: Contains the Spinner component
+      - `Spinner.css`: Styling for the Spinner component
+      - `Spinner.tsx`: Implementation of the Spinner component
+    - `ErrorMessage/`: Contains the ErrorMessage component
+      - `ErrorMessage.tsx`: Implementation of the ErrorMessage component
+    - `UserData/`: Contains the UserData component
+      - `UserData.css`: Styling for the UserData component
+      - `UserData.tsx`: Implementation of the UserData component
+  - `App.tsx`: Main application component
+  - `index.tsx`: Entry point of the application
+  - `utils/`: Utility functions
+    - `http.ts`: Contains helper functions for HTTP requests
+    - `App.css`: Global styling for the application

+## Features

+- Fetches random user data from an API and displays it
+- Responsive design using CSS media queries
+- TypeScript for type safety
+- Error handling for API requests

 ## Get started

 In order to start this project, follow this steps:

-1. Make sure you have npm & git installed on your device
+1. Make sure you have npm & git installed on your machine
-2. Clone repo by using your terminal.
-Type `git clone [link-to-this-project]`
+2. Clone the repository using your terminal: `git clone [link-to-this-project]`
-3. cd in to the project
+3. Navigate into the project directory: `cd [project-directory]`
-4. Type `npm install` in order to install all dependencies
+4. Install all dependencies: `npm install`

-### `npm run start`
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Potential Improvements

+To enhance user experience, we could potentially:

+- Add local storage to save user data between sessions
+- Implement additional features like user search or filters
+- Improve the overall design and add animations

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the project
+2. Create your feature branch: `git checkout -b feat/AmazingFeature`
+3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
+4. Push to the branch: `git push origin feat/AmazingFeature`
+5. Open a pull request

+## Author

+Josefine Brorson, 2024